xlmriosx/Docker/1.how-install-notebook/README.md

 # How install notebook

+Pre-Conditions:
+- Have Python installed.

+---

 ## Core based on Unix

-Pre-Conditions:
-- Have Docker

 Steps:
+- Set your position where is the script.
-1. Run image that was build by Jupyter.
+- Run script that build Jupyter.
 Yo can do that run this:

-`docker run -it -p 8888:8888 jupyter/base-notebook`
+`sh base-notebook.sh`

-This automatically download image if you have not it an later run it.
+This automatically download packages and run Jupyter Notebook.

+---

 ## Core based on Windows

+Steps:
+- Set your position where is the script.
+- Run script that build Jupyter.
+Yo can do that run this:

+`powershell.exe base-notebook.ps1`

+This automatically download packages and run Jupyter Notebook.